Intermittent fasting has been gaining a lot of attention lately, but what exactly is it?

 But it's important to remember that intermittent fasting is just another tool to add to your weight loss strategy -- it cannot replace a healthy, balanced diet nor can it replace exercise.

+Whether you integrate intermittent fasting into your weight loss plan or not, you still need to be mindful of calories and eliminate high-calorie junk food.
 Eating a healthy, nutrient-dense diet will keep you satisfied during fasting periods and also support your overall weight loss goals.
 Focus on eating a lot of vegetables, healthy proteins and fats, and a bit of whole grains, and you’ll be more likely to feel satiated.

 Everybody needs a vacation -- especially your body!